Your Boxing Day walk sorted: seaside strolls and rural routes to blow out the Christmas cobwebs

 Where to park: The Rising Sun Car Park – free parking and just around the corner from the centre (Postcode: NE12 9SS)

 You don’t have to stray far out of the city to find this tranquil getaway.
 Home in the heart of North Tyneside, The Rising Sun is a 400-acre wildlife haven with ponds, woodlands and grasslands ideal for dogs and their owners to wander around.
-Plus, there’s a cute café that’s a perfect pit stop for a cuppa in the sun after your walk and bowls of water are available for your furry friend, too.
+Plus, there’s a cute café and a park that’s open all year round – perfect for a pitstop to warm up and let your little ones have a bit of play.